paddison/whelper/readme.md

 A small helper to solve wordle puzzles.
 The application may be started with commandline arguments listed below under `Usage`.

-## General tipps

-It is always good to start with the word 'yeast' for reasons Jannika explained to me, which I have since long forgotten.

 ## Installation

 Make sure you have cargo installed on your system.
 See https://www.rust-lang.org/tools/install for installing cargo and rustup.